vadi2/DHP-temp/input/pagecontent/services.md

   - enabling physicians to access the context of previous encounters (including inpatient, outpatient, and laboratory data).
 - Analyzing the effectiveness and outcomes of treatment:
   - identification of repeated visits, relapses, and chronic conditions;
-  - monitoring the patient’s condition dynamics through key indicators.
+  - monitoring the patient's condition dynamics through key indicators.
 - Supporting interagency cooperation:
   - facilitating communication between different healthcare institutions and levels of care;
   - eliminating duplication of tests and reducing the burden on patients.